 The lower part of the General page shows where the connector is coming from and where it is going to.
 The start and end model element can be changed using the Select button.
-In the case that the connector type is a generic connector or the connector is an automatically drawn relation connector, these options are disabled.
+In the case that the connector type is a generic connector, these options are disabled.

 On the Description page, a large memo field for showing and editing description is shown.